zjhken/muslrust/README.md

 app_1  |    3:           0x875392 - <unknown>
 ```

-To debug in the container, you seem to need to have the `rust` package installed (from `apk`), as well as debug symbols compiled in (to get line numbers).
+and you needed to install have the `rust` package installed (from `apk`), as well to get line numbers.

 ## Using muslrust on CI
 Due to the current best compatibility with docker caching strategies, recommended CI is Circle.
 See [webapp-rs](https://github.com/clux/webapp-rs) for a complete life-cycle example of a rust cloud application on alpine built on CI.